ORGANIC PLANT FIBRE

 OUR UNIQUE LEATHERS

-|English Bridle Leather: Structured and Sophisticated - English Bridle is a vegetable or oak bark tanned cow/steer hide infused with waxes, oils and tallows to give it durability.
-This special process was created over 200 years ago in England to ensure leather goods could weather the harsh environment of the British Isles.
-Our Bridle Leather is available in either Dark Havana brown or Black.
-Our hides are sustainably and ethically sourced from a family-owned business in the UK.|
+|English Bridle Leather: Structured and Sophisticated - English Bridle is a vegetable or oak bark tanned cow/steer hide infused with waxes, oils and tallows — a special process created over 200 years ago in England to ensure leather goods could weather harsh environments.
+Our hides are sustainably and ethically sourced from a family-owned business in the United Kingdom.|

-|African Kudu Leather: Tactile and Durable - Kudu is a traditional tribal resource across Eastern and Southern Africa.
-Kudus are extremely populous in Africa and are one of the largest mammals in the Antelope family.
+|African Kudu Leather: Tactile and Durable - Kudu is a traditional tribal resource across eastern and southern Africa.
+Kudus are extremely populous in Africa and are one of the largest mammals in the antelope family.
 Our hides are a by-product of sustainable and traditional local subsistence hunting.|

-|Australian Kangaroo Leather: Svelte and Uncompromising - It is said that Kangaroos are aware of their power and embody a unique combination of strength and awareness.
-The leather we source is not farmed but harvested in the wild from a large, self-replenishing population.
+|Australian Kangaroo Leather: Svelte and Uncompromising - The Australian kangaroo leather we source is not farmed but harvested in the wild from a large, self-replenishing population.
 All harvest is strictly controlled by the Australian government and the leather is a by-product from the food industry.|

-SOURCING AND PREPARATION OF LEATHER
+LEATHER SOURCING AND PREPARATION